45 Unique Cultural Experiences to Inspire Your Next Trip

 6. Experience Canada's bohemian culture on the West Coast

-British Columbia is known to have towns and islands where its bohemian culture is alive and thriving.
+British Columbia is home many towns and islands where its bohemian culture is alive and thriving.
 One of the most unique places to visit in BC are a small group of islands between Vancouver and Vancouver Island called the Gulf Islands.

-See our Gulf Island guides below.
-Each has a charm of its own!
+See our Gulf Islands guides below.
+Each island has a charm of its own!

 Another way to get a sneak peek of the West Coast hippie scene is at Wreck Beach in Vancouver.